Calling in the Four Directions (Script)

 Water: A bowl of water, shells, or blue stones like aquamarine.

-Earth: Rocks, green plants, or smoky quartz.
+Earth: Rocks, Quartz crystals, green plants, or smoky quartz.

 Closing the Circle

 After completing your ritual or practice, it’s important to thank and release the directions.
 This honors the energies and completes the sacred space.
-For example:

 Calling in the directions fosters grounding, centers your energy, and connects you to the natural and spiritual worlds.
 While traditions vary, the heart of the practice is universal: intention and reverence.